Azure-Samples/linux-postgres-migration/modules/3-configure-linux-application-workload.md

 go run main.go
 ```

-The output should be similar to:
+The output will be similar to the following:

 ```
 $ go run main.go